100 Facts About Belfast

 We all know 4 quarters make a whole, well modern day Belfast has seven quarters!

-Even More Interesting City Facts
+Even More Interesting Facts About Belfast

 Belfast has the world's largest dry dock.